neoforged/Documentation/docs/resources/server/recipes/custom.md

 );
 ```

-Then, to set the category, we must override `#recipeBookCategory` like so:
+Then, to set the category, we can override `#recipeBookCategory` to either directly return our category, or use the book info (if implemented) to map to our category, like so:

 ```java
 public class RightClickBlockRecipe implements Recipe<RightClickBlockInput> {